 It is of interest to note that the Col. Stanton sank in January of the next year according to The New Orleans Crescent of 24 January 1850.
 After continuing her runs between New Orleans and Chagres, she had evidently been damaged and was being towed downriver by the steam towboat Diana.
 Inexplicably, the Diana tried to cross in front of the steamship Ohio coming upriver.
 The Diana and Col. Stanton sank but the Ohio was undamaged.
 No lives were lost, nor was any of the Col. Stanton’s cargo.
 However, the court case found its way into the dockets of the U.S. Supreme Court decided upon 7 January 1867, which upheld the Circuit Court’s decision to reject depositions for lack of witnesses.
 In practice the down bound Diana had the right of way.
 She evidently had already begun backing with her tow before the Ohio struck her.

 After surviving his steamship voyage to Chagres, the voyage up the river in a small boat or canoe, and a trek overland, Duncan Calhoun is writing his letter from Panama dated 12 May 1849.
 He has survived to this point.
-About the coastal towns of Chagres on the eastern side of the Isthmus and Panama on the western side, he says that they are both right on the ocean, and he comments on the absence of insects, “no musketeers I do not see flies sucking the stock to death as few ticks.”
+He describes the coastal towns of Chagres on the eastern side of the Isthmus and Panama on the western side, saying that they are both right on the ocean.
+He comments on the absence of insects, “no musketeers I do not see flies sucking the stock to death as few ticks.”
 Though his description is not very detailed and the condition of the letter leaves much unreadable, he sums up his journey thus far:

 “Dear Cousine as I am at leasure I will give you the news of the time